pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 [x-amazon-apigateway-integration Object documentation](
 https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-swagger-extensions-integration.html).

-## Performing API Gateway Request Validation
+## Performing AWS API Gateway Request Validation

 API Gateway can perform basic validations against request parameters, a request payload or both.
 When a validation fails, a 400 error is returned immediately, without invoking the backend integration, and the